geomatics-io/ObjectListView/docs/recipes.rst

 example, the rightmost column of a personnel list might display "Comments" about that person.
 When the window was made larger, it would be nice if that column automatically expanded to show more of the comments about that person.
-You can make this happen by setting the `IsSpaceFilling` property to  *true* on that column.
+You can make this happen by setting the `FillsFreeSpace` property to  *true* on that column.

 An `ObjectListView` can have more than one space filling column, and they generally share the available space equally between them (see the